Online Colloquium "Artificial Friday" in the Winter Semester

 Language plays a role in artificial intelligence in various ways.
 Many artificial intelligence systems can speak for themselves, which in turn leads to humans talking to artificial intelligence.
 Artificial intelligence is also the subject of many scientific and non-scientific debates as a source of hope for the future, which is also associated with many fears.
 As a result, artificial intelligence is a recurring topic of discussion.

 The colloquium will explore these connections between language, culture and artificial intelligence.
-On one Friday each in May, June and July, two different humanistic approaches to the topic of AI will be presented.
+On one Friday each in November, December, January and February, two different humanistic approaches to the topic of AI will be presented.

 Registration for participation in the online colloquium via e‑mail at nina.kalwa@kit.edu.